-We really did love the red color.
+We really did love the red color for our master bedroom.
 But overtime, the red started to fade in spots and it was horrible to keep clean.
 Dust would cling to the walls and you could still see the dust after I wiped the walls down with a wet cloth every now and then.
 So it was time for the red to go.
 Here are a few tips for helping you paint over dark colored walls.

 Move Furniture Away from the Walls and Clean.

-You will be surprised how much dust is behind large pieces of furniture.
+You will be surprised how much dust is behind large pieces of furniture in any room, but especially our master bedroom..
 Then wipe down the walls with a wet cloth.
 The walls should be dry before applying any paint.

 Protect the Ceiling and Molding

 My husband loves to use THIS tape when painting.
 It really does protect the ceiling and moldings from any paint getting on them accidentally.